jonasknobloch/jinn/README.md

 ![Gopher](gopher.svg)

-# JINN
+# Jinn

-JINN is a collection of NLP related packages for the Go ecosystem.
-JINN is not NLTK.
+Jinn is a collection of NLP related packages for the Go ecosystem.
+Jinn is not NLTK.

 ## Packages